Actindo-AG/Documentation/RetailSuiteWarehousing/UserInterface/01a_QuickPosting.md

     Click this menu entry to display the product details.
 Alternatively, double-click a product in the list to open it.
 The *Basic data* sub-tab is displayed by default, see [Basic data](#basic-data).

 - [Display stock allocation]
-    Click this menu entry to display the stock allocation for the selected product.
+    Click this menu entry to display the stock allocation for the selected material.
 The *Display stock allocation* window is displayed, see [Display stock allocation](#display-stock-allocation).

 ## Basic data